indeedeng/proctor/README.md

 The values include the bucket _name_, the bucket _value_, the _version_ of the test definition, and possibly a _payload_.

-_payload_ is only included if the test definition and the specification contain payload values and a [payload type](http://indeedeng.github.io/proctor/docs/specification/#toc_4).
+_payload_ is only included if the test definition contains payload values and a [payload type](http://indeedeng.github.io/proctor/docs/specification/#toc_4).

 If test groups you are expecting are not in the _groups_ mapping, it's possible that an [eligibility rule](http://indeedeng.github.io/proctor/docs/terminology/#toc_7) excludes them, or there was no identifier with the proper test type.
 Ensure that you have appropriate [default behavior](http://indeedeng.github.io/proctor/docs/using-groups/#toc_4) for these situations.
 This default behavior would also be useful if your Proctor Service instance goes down or stops responding.